apache/servicecomb-website/_users/define-service-contract.md

 ### Configuration

-ServiceComb defines API in a .yaml faile.
+ServiceComb defines API in a .yaml file.
 You are advised to use [Swagger Editor](http://editor.swagger.io/#/) to write an API definition.
 This tool can check syntax and automaticlly generate an API document.
 For details about the API definition file format, see [ Official OpenAPI documentation](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md)。

 The API definition file is located in "resources/microservices" or "resources/applications" directory.
 The directory structure is as follows: